itdxer/neupy/_sources/docs/layers/with-tensorflow.rst.txt

 As for the ``outputs`` attribute, placeholder will be created in the lazy way and it will be cached and the same object will be returned each time we trigger ``inputs`` attribute.

-Also, It's important to note that output from the ``inputs`` and ``outputs`` attributes will be a list for cases when network's architecture has multiple inputs or outputs.
+Also, It's important to note that output from the ``inputs`` and ``outputs`` attributes will be a list, for cases, when network's architecture has multiple inputs or outputs.

 In certain cases, we might want to propagate custom inputs through the network.
 It's possible to do it using the ``output`` method.